-Decisions of what brand to choose are not necessarily as ‘clear cut’ because there are several brands available and shapes and sizes too.
+Plain, simple, and clean cutting – a rotary cutter!
+Decisions of what brand to choose when learning how to use a rotary cutter are not necessarily as clear cut because there are several brands available and shapes and sizes too.
 Think about what the cutter will do for you and the amount of use you will get from this handy tool.

 Let's talk about:

-- what are rotary cutters?
+- What are rotary cutters?

-- why use a rotary cutter?
+- Why use a rotary cutter?

-- and how to use a rotary cutter?
+- How to use a rotary cutter?

 What are Rotary Cutters?

 A rotary cutter is a fabric and craft cutting tool with a very sharp round blade set into a handle device.
 The blade rotates and enables you to cut faster and more effectively.
-They come in a variety of styles, handle shapes and sizes.
+They come in a variety of styles, handle shapes, and sizes.

-What size rotary cutter do I need?
+What Size Rotary Cutter Do I Need?
 45mm vs 60mm

 The 45mm blade is the most common size you will find.
 It is designed for both sewing and quilting projects that are small to medium in size.
 A 60mm blade will cut larger projects and will go through more layers at once.
 It tends to be used more for larger quilting projects rather than sewing clothing.

 Try and use the correct blade for the project to avoid accidents and to get the best results.
-Depending on the what you are sewing regularly, you may even need more than one sized cutter.
+Depending on what you are sewing regularly, you may even need more than one sized cutter.

 There are pinking edges on some cutters and even scalloped edges if you want to be adventurous.

-Rotary Cutter Best Brands:
+Rotary Cutter Best Brands

-Different brands tend to have different safety features and there are generally many different handles available within each brand.
+Different brands tend to have different safety features, and there are generally many different handles available within each brand.
 Consider how much cutting you are planning on doing and whether you want something ergonomic or just simple.
-If possible go into a craft or haberdashery shop and hold a few different styles to see what feels comfortable in your hand.
+If possible, go into a craft or haberdashery shop and hold a few different styles to see what feels comfortable in your hand.

 I purchased a new cutter last week as I'm planning on some quilting tutorials for you and chose the Olfa Deluxe 45mm.
 My old cutter was a really simple model and was prone to wobbling as I cut.
 What I liked about this Olfa is the retractable handle.

 It feels really comfortable in my hand and steady when I cut.
-I mainly cut smaller projects and just a couple of layers at a time so the 45mm size worked best for my requirements.
+I mainly cut smaller projects and just a couple of layers at a time, so the 45mm size worked best for my requirements.

-Why use a Rotary Cutter?
+Why Use a Rotary Cutter?

-The rotary cutter makes cutting fabric so much faster, easier and more accurate.
-Once you have used a rotary cutter you will be totally converted to this method of cutting.
-The rotary cutter, with its razor sharp blade, cuts through multiple layers of fabric and ensures that several layers or pieces of fabric are cut with precision.
+The rotary cutter makes cutting fabric so much faster, easier, and more accurate.
+Once you have used a rotary cutter, you will be totally converted to this method of cutting.
+The rotary cutter, with its razor-sharp blade, cuts through multiple layers of fabric and ensures that several layers or pieces of fabric are cut with precision.

 The rotary cutter is the best option for the quilter or sewer who is planning on cutting multiple pieces of fabric in different sizes and shapes.
 The cutting mat and the correct ruler just make the whole process of cutting accurate shapes so much easier.

-It’s a bit like slicing pizza as you put a bit of pressure on the rotary blade and push down to slice up your pieces of fabric.
-It’s just so easy and you will never turn back once you experienced the rotary cutter in action.
+In addition, you will have clean, accurate edges that are essential for professional results on sewing and quilting projects.
+It’s a bit like slicing pizza as you put a bit of pressure on the rotary blade and push it down to slice up your pieces of fabric.
+Cutting is just so easy, and you will never turn back once you experienced the rotary cutter in action.

-How to Use a Rotary Cutter?
+How to Use a Rotary Cutter - Step by Step Instructions

-Once you have made an informed decision and have chosen your cutter then it is always a good idea to practice as you learn how to use a rotary cutter.
+Once you have made an informed decision and have chosen your cutter, then it is always a good idea to practice as you learn how to use a rotary cutter.

 Learn how to use a rotary cutter to get the best outcome from the tool.

-- Take hold of the handle and keep your wrist, hand and arm in a straight line.
+- STRAIGHT ARM - Take hold of the handle and keep your wrist, hand and arm in a straight line.
 This will give you the best control and pressure possible.

-- Remember it is a pushing action that does most of the work.
+- CUT AWAY FROM YOURSELF - Remember it is a pushing action that does most of the work.
 You should always push away from yourself as a safety precaution and not pull towards yourself.

-- It is generally best to stand up as you are cutting so you can get a good firm and even pressure.
+- STAND UP - It is generally best to stand up as you are cutting so you can get a good firm and even pressure.

-- Make good use of the ruler as a guide and stabilizer.
+- RULER - Make good use of the ruler as a guide and stabilizer.

-- Press firmly on the fabric and the cutting board.
+- FIRM PRESSURE - Press firmly on the fabric and the cutting board.

-- Take note of any of the manufacturer's additional safety tips.
+- READ - Take note of any of the manufacturer's additional safety tips.
 Different brands will have different safety features.

-How do you Sharpen a Rotary Cutter?
+How Do You Sharpen a Rotary Cutter?